Cambodia

 If you’ve spend any time looking into the country you’ll no doubt know about some of the recent difficulties the country has faced.
 Once in Cambodia you’ll have the opportunity to witness what went on there for yourself by visiting places like the Killing Fields and S21 Prison in Phnom Penh.
 These, and other places like them around the country are difficult to witness.

 While they are ‘tourist attractions’ they are more than that.
-The mood is solemn and people tend to drift apart from their friends, take their time and process the reality in their own way.
+The mood is solemn and people tend to drift apart from their friends, take their time and process to reality in their own time.

 Poverty and children